 Bates said it was more prudent to wait for the passage of a law that the state legislature currently is considering.
 The law would reiterate that California is in favor of medical cannabis facilities and that local jurisdictions have the right to set their own land use requirements.

 The City Council on Tuesday also agreed to file a lawsuit against the federal government in support of BPG’s right to be situated at its current site.

-Charlie Pappas, who sits on the Medical Cannabis Commission, said he was disappointed—and surprised—by the mayor’s postponement.
+Charley Pappas, who sits on the Medical Cannabis Commission, said he was disappointed—and surprised—by the mayor’s postponement.
 The commission has worked for two years to craft a selection process for a fourth dispensary and to refine some of the laws governing collectives.
 The council was scheduled to consider those proposals on Tuesday.